The Spunky Curl Logo

 Kayaking

+A serene way to appreciate the beauty of Ometepe is by kayaking the river that bisects the island.
+Rio Istián is an oasis full of wildlife, enchanting trees, and calm water.
 Paddle through duckweed and maneuver between branches as rays of sunshine pierce through the canopy illuminating various shades of lime, emerald, and forest green.
-Exploring this lush landscape was spectacular!

 Petroglyphs

-Ometepe's pre-Columbian inhabitants left traces of their culture behind in ornate petroglyphs (rock carvings).
-Thousands of basalt boulders have been found with carved spirals, anthropomorphic (human) figures, motifs, and zoomorphic (animal) figures.
+The pre-Columbian inhabitants of Ometepe left traces of their culture behind in ornate petroglyphs.
+Thousands of basalt boulders have been found with carved spirals, anthropomorphic figures, motifs, and zoomorphic figures.
 Archaeologists have also found sites with pottery, sculptures, and utensils.
+Some of the best places to see petroglyphs are nearby the Mirador Maderas, El Porvenir Hostel, and Finca Magdalena Hostel.
+Leave no stone unturned and keep an eye out for howler monkeys hanging in the trees!

 San Ramón Waterfall

-A challenging hike worth the effort is the steep out-and-back 5 mi (8 km) trail to San Ramón Waterfall.
-Located on the south side of Maderas Volcano, this 197 ft (60 m) waterfall is a refreshing reward after a sweaty journey through farm fields and dense jungle.
+A challenging hike worth the effort is the rugged out-and-back 8 km (5 mi) trail to San Ramón Waterfall.
+Located on the south side of Maderas Volcano, this 60 m (197 ft) waterfall is a refreshing reward after a sweaty trek through farm fields and dense jungle.
+Cooling off beneath the mist cascading down the moss-covered rock face was a magical moment.

 Final Thoughts